 When we spend a night in a hotel room, our carbon footprint is higher: pollution related to heating / air conditioning individual, cleaning sheets and towels between each customer, daily household chemicals used to fully clean a room, waste single-use products that are rarely used (soaps, etc.)…

-To feed us, we made the choice to buy exclusively local and seasonal products in local markets or small grocery stores, and to cook them at our guests’ house.
+To feed ourselves, we made the choice to buy exclusively local and seasonal products in local markets or small grocery stores, and to cook them at our guests’ house.
 When we don’t have a kitchen available (or when we are too lazy), we buy street food from local sellers.
 Buying local and seasonal products is an ecological and economical gesture, and it’s supporting the work of local producers!

 We avoid as much as possible supermarkets, which do not benefit to anyone: neither the producers, who are being abused by all the intermediaries, nor the consumers who pay for products of poor quality and over-packaged.
-Moreover, we always do our shopping with reusable bags, to avoid overconsumption of plastic!
+Moreover, we always do our shopping with reusable bags, to avoid over consumption of plastic!

 In Europe, it happened to us sometimes to recover unsold goods from bakeries at closing time or boxes of “damaged” vegetables left next to market stalls.
 This is called dumpster diving, and some travelers only feed themselves like that!